Sheffield Hallam University

 We’re united by our shared values and our civic missions, but our partnership is also strengthened by the ways we're different – our complementary expertise, ideas, and resources mean we achieve greater scale and impact together than we could alone.
 Working together means we extend our reach beyond geographical constraints.
 By combining our strengths and our perspectives, we make a difference.

 As we look to the next stage of our partnership, we will serve our communities by:

-- Combining our complementary capabilities and strengths to help solve global challenges in a manner that is meaningful and impactful to our communities – providing local solutions to broader structural issues
+- Combining our complementary capabilities and strengths to help solve global challenges in a manner that is meaningful and impactful to our communities such as in both technological and social science approaches to global security – providing local solutions to broader structural issues.

 - Extending our institutions’ presence and accessibility to new communities and audiences across the globe.

 We will do this by establishing comprehensive connections across the entire institution for: